 Step 2: Register today.
 Click the “Follow” button via this website and enter your email to receive project updates, meeting announcements and updates automatically to your inbox.

-Step 3: Attend future meetings and events!
-Two community workshops will be held to share the Existing Conditions Report with the public and gather input on corridor goals.
-The workshops will be interactive events with opportunities to share and map experiences, concerns and ideas.
-Later in the process, there will be workshops to share draft plan ideas.
+Step 3: Attend meetings and events!
+Two community workshops were held to share the Existing Conditions Report with the public and gather input on corridor goals.
+Two more community workshops will be held to share key recommendations with the public and gather input.
+The workshops are interactive events with opportunities to share and map experiences, concerns and ideas.
 Dates, times and locations of community events will be posted on the homepage, news page and announced via the email “Follow” feature.
 See Step 2 above!

 Step 4: Spread the good word.
 Tell your friends, neighbors and community partners about this plan — encourage them to get involved, register, and attend events.
 When communities come together to plan, the results are stronger, pertinent and more rewarding for all involved.
 Word-of-mouth marketing is so meaningful and direct.
 Please help us in our efforts to further outreach and feedback!